Application process

 But I need to withdraw because (give brief reason)

-(Refer to unused fees and administration charges in Fees section of this webpage)
+(Refer to Fees section of this webpage).

 Note: If you withdraw and subsequently want to apply again for the test, then you start a brand- new application with no reference to previous application.